Mariah Carey’s 50-Pound Weight Loss Has Nick Cannon Desperate To Win Her Back, ‘Hollywood Life’ Reports

-Mariah Carey dropped 50 pounds, and may be picking up a new man.
+Mariah Carey dropped 50 pounds and may be picking up a new man.

 After the pop star underwent a drastic weight transformation, Hollywood Life is reporting that ex-husband Nick Cannon is desperate for another chance with her.
-The report noted that Nick has been publicly supporting of Mariah’s relationship with boyfriend Bryan Tanaka, but he is secretly waiting to swoop in again if the two should part.
+The report noted that Nick has been publicly supportive of Mariah’s relationship with boyfriend Bryan Tanaka, but he is secretly waiting to swoop in again if the two should part.

 “Nick is waiting on the sidelines for things between Mariah and her boyfriend Bryan to go sour,” a source told the outlet.
 “He’s being very slick about it though and is always super friendly with Bryan.
 He’ll even say stuff like how great they are as a couple, but he’s totally gaming it.
 He wants to win Mariah’s heart again so he’s waiting patiently for his chance.”